-My son is graduating from high school and with only 3 months left, I’m facing yet another change in my life, it’s all good of course but you know the saying, “all good things must come to an end.”
-In a blink of an eye, it went from babies in-car seats to grown men who know how to drive, if my car could talk, there would be some funny stories.
-That said, I will miss our morning commutes and conversations, there were some real doozies, no topic was off-limits, solving world problems, or me going on about one thing or another, trying to get a yes or no out of a sleepy teen.
-I’m clearly the chatty one, I can’t stand silence in the car and my son is too polite to tell me to be quiet but for the most part, he is a willing participant.
+In the blink of an eye, we’ve transitioned from babies in-car seats to young men who confidently take the wheel.
+However, If my car could talk, there would undoubtedly be some funny stories.
+That said, I will miss our morning commutes and the conversations that unfolded—some real doozies.
+No topic was off-limits, solving world problems or me going on about one thing or another, trying to get a yes or no out of a sleepy teen.
+Admittedly, I’m the chatty one.
+I can’t stand silence in the car, and my son is too polite to tell me to be quiet, but for the most part, he is a willing participant.

-There have been moments when I caught myself in full “Pepe la-pew,” mode, smothering, my son “Penelope Pussycat”, with questions and stories that I swear at one point he was staring out the passenger window, mouthing “HELP ME” to the cars next to us!
+There have been moments when I’ve caught myself in a “Pepe Le Pew” mode, unintentionally overwhelming my son, my own “Penelope Pussycat,” with a barrage of questions and stories.
+I swear, at one point, he seemed to be staring out the passenger window, silently mouthing “HELP ME” to the car next to us!
 LOL.

-I’ve been the driver for many years and this is SO hard, the letting go part, I don’t want this moment to end.
-But it’s time, I believe my sons need their turn in the driver’s seat, literally and figuratively, paving the way to their own destiny, where ever that may take them.
-It’s bittersweet… as a parent, you want to send your children into the world with a driving force, independence, knowledge, confidence and courage, I trust that I have taught them this.
-I can only hope their journeys will be filled with stories and adventures with an occasional drive-thru to the unknown.
+However, I’ve been behind the wheel for many years, and letting go is so hard.
+I don’t want this moment to end.
+Nonetheless, it’s the right time, and I believe that my sons deserve their chance in the driver’s seat, both literally and metaphorically, steering the course toward their destiny, wherever it may unfold.
+It’s a bittersweet transition.
+As a parent, you want to send your children into the world with a driving force, independence, knowledge, confidence and courage.
+I trust that I have instilled these values in them.
+My sole wish is that their journeys are filled with stories and adventures, with an occasional drive-thru to the unknown.

-As for me… I’m taking the back seat and watching what happens at the end of the journey, hoping that all roads lead to success with just a few potholes to keep it real.
+As for me?
+I’ll be taking a back seat and observing what happens at the end of the journey, hoping that all roads lead to success with a few potholes to keep it real.